sdiehl/wiwinwlh/tutorial.md

 -----

 A slightly different form of HOAS called PHOAS uses lambda datatype parameterized over the binder type.
-In this form evaluation requires unpacking into a seperate Value type to wrap the lambda expression.
+In this form evaluation requires unpacking into a separate Value type to wrap the lambda expression.

 ~~~~ {.haskell include="src/13-lambda-calculus/phoas.hs"}
 ~~~~